Dealing with council tax arrears

 There are only certain circumstances in which a council will consider writing off your council tax debt.
 This includes:

-Alternatively, as we touched on, you may be eligible for a debt solution that can include this type of debt.
+Alternatively, you may be eligible for a debt solution that can include this type of debt.
 For example, a debt relief order can include council tax debt.
+Other potential debt solutions include:

-To find out more about the best next steps for you, you can speak to independent organisations such as those mentioned in our previous section on seeking expert advice.
+To find out more about the best next steps for you, you can speak to independent organisations, such as National Debtline and StepChange.

 Can you sell a house if you owe council tax?